rotechguides/website-main/_posts/2020-04-19-linux-virt-manager-installation.md

 ![virt-manager](/assets/images/lib-vert-manager-800x450.png){:style="width:800px;height:450px;"}

 If you're using Linux did you know that the Linux kernel already has virtual machine capability built in?
-You don't need VMWare, VirtualBox or any other hypervisor.
+You don't need VM Ware, Virtual Box or any other hyper visor.
 The Linux Kernel can run your Linux or Windows virtual machines right out of the box.

 # Why use virt-manager?
-virt-manager is built to manage QEMU/KVM hypervisor.
-The QEMU hypervisor can access hardware virtualisation natively via the Linux kernel which means that virtualisation should be a faster and more efficient than some thing like, say, VirtualBox
+virt-manager is built to manage QEMU/KVM hyper visor.
+The QEMU hyper visor can access hardware virtualisation natively via the Linux kernel which means that virtualisation should be a faster and more efficient than some thing like, say, Virtual Box

 # What do you need?
 KVM will work on any Linux distribution but you need CPU hardware virtualisation support enabled.
 Use the following command to check that CPU virtualisation is enabled: